KrissNord/forbidden-realms/docs/book/chapter_03_movement.md

 # YAML has: "north" (lowercase)
 # Result: "You can't go North from here" (even though north exists!)

-# FIX - convert to lowercase
+# FIX - convert to lowercase (we included this in the skeleton!)
 direction = parts[1].lower()
 ```

+**Good news:** If you followed the skeleton code with `.lower()`, you already handled this!
+This is why converting user input to lowercase is a best practice in text games.

 ### Mistake 4: Exits point to non-existent locations